How to host the perfect Italian dinner party!

 Rule number 1: La tavola – the table

 The foundation of the Italian dinner party.
 Wine, still & sparkling water should be ready on the table, with everyone facing and adjacent to a fellow guest.
-A chequered tablecloth and empty plates should be set in advance, leaving plenty of room in the middle of the table for guests to self-serve from large plates of food – no pre-portioning allowed at an authentic Italian feast!
+A chequered tablecloth and empty plates should be set in advance.
+This leaves plenty of room in the middle of the table for guests to self-serve from large plates of food – no pre-portioning allowed at an authentic Italian feast!
 Couples should be seated next to one another, with warring family members placed on opposite ends (or facing one another if you’re worried things might get a bit dull).

 Rule number 2: Il vino – the wine